codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 }
 ```

-Packer accepts json files with the variables declared, so we could create a file with the `docker_hub_password`
+Packer accepts JSON files with the variables declared, so we could create a file with the `docker_hub_password`

 ```json
 {